readthedocs/readthedocs.org/docs/automation-rules.rst

 .. note::

    If your versions follow :pep:`440`,
-   Read the Docs activates and builds the version if it's greater than the current stable version, and updates the stable version.
+   Read the Docs activates and builds the version if it's greater than the current stable version.
+   The stable version is also automatically updated at the same time.
    See more in :doc:`versions`.

 Order